Chapter 5. COM Servers

 DECLARE_CLASSFACTORY_AUTO_THREAD and CComClassFactoryAutoThread

-macro defines CComClassFactoryAutoThread
+The DECLARE_CLASSFACTORY_AUTO_THREAD macro defines CComClassFactoryAutoThread as your object’s

 class factory implementation.
 This class factory creates each